tjones0517/CS_444_OS2/assignment3/readme.txt

 To scp the .ko (module) into the host, you must run the following qemu command:

-qemu-system-386 -gdb tcp::5531 -S -nographic -kernel linux-yocto-3.19/arch/x86/boot/bzImage -drive file=core-image-lsb-sdk-qemux86.ext4 -enable-kvm -usb -localtime --no-reboot --append "root=/dev/hda rw console=ttys0 debug" -redir tcp:3122:22
+qemu-system-386 -gdb tcp::5531 -S -nographic -kernel linux-yocto-3.19/arch/x86/boot/bzImage -drive file=core-image-lsb-sdk-qemux86.ext4 -enable-kvm -usb -localtime --no-reboot --append "root=/dev/hda rw console=ttys0 debug" -redir tcp:3122::22

 Note that the -redir flag was added with a new tcp port 3122 to redirect to 22 to allow the scp of the file.
 Once in the vm, from the host type the following scp command.
+Note also that -net none was removed from the qemu command, as this, by nature, stops any networking properties within the vm.
+Thanks Kevin!

 $ scp -P 3122 tjmc_a3.ko root@localhost:/home/root